projectcalico/calico/v2.2/usage/troubleshooting/logging.md

 host.
 The logs are output in the `felix` sub-directory of the calico/node logging directory.

-Use the `calicoctl config loglevel` command on any host to change the log level across all Calico nodes, _or_ use the same command with the `--node` option to run the command for that specific node.
+Use the `calicoctl config set loglevel` command on any host to change the log level across all Calico nodes, _or_ use the same command with the `--node` option to run the command for that specific node.
 This command affects the logging level for both Bird/Bird6 and Felix.

 Valid log levels are:  none, debug, info, warning, error, critical.
 For example:

-        calicoctl config logLevel none
+        calicoctl config set logLevel none
-        calicoctl config logLevel error --node=Calico-Node-1
+        calicoctl config set logLevel error --node=Calico-Node-1

 ### confd